Divorce can be a traumatic experience for all concerned, especially when it comes to co-parenting after divorce.

-For most parents, their greatest heartache is for their children and the effects that the divorce will have on them.
-Although the marriage is over, you are both still the parent of your children and nothing is going to change that.
+For most parents, their greatest heartache is for their children and the effects that the divorce and co-parenting will have on them.
+Although the marriage is over, you are both still the parent of your children, and nothing is going to change that.

 1. Think of it as a new beginning

 For many children, life after divorce can be much better than living with the constant stress and tension of parental conflict.
-Now they can have good quality time with each parent separately which often works out to be a double blessing.
+Now they can have good quality time with each parent separately, which often works out to be a double blessing.

 2. Identify the obstacles

-One of the biggest obstacles to effective co-parenting is negative emotions such as anger, resentment and jealousy.
-Allow yourself time to grieve the death of your marriage, and get the help that you need to work through your emotions.
+One of the most significant barriers to effective co-parenting is negative emotions, such as anger, resentment, and jealousy.
+Allow yourself time to grieve the death of your marriage and get the help that you need to work through your emotions.

 3. Make a decision to cooperate

 To put it simply, it comes down to loving your child more than you hate or dislike your ex.
-Putting things in writing can help to make clear arrangements which are easily referable at a later stage, especially when it comes to who pays for what and vacation times.
+Putting things in writing can help to make clear arrangements that are easily referable at a later stage, especially when it comes to who pays for what and vacation times.